rmarfil3/my-distrobox/README.md

 ## How to use

 ### Create Box

-If you use distrobox:

     distrobox create -i ghcr.io/rmarfil3/my-distrobox -n my-distrobox
     distrobox enter my-distrobox

-If you use toolbx:

-    toolbox create -i ghcr.io/rmarfil3/my-distrobox -c my-distrobox
-    toolbox enter my-distrobox

 ### Pull down your config